Opened 10 years ago

 I will try to get a trap dump.

-comment:7 Changed 10 years ago by BlondeGuy
+comment:7 by BlondeGuy, 10 years ago

-I set the system up to collect a trapdump, but when I press Ctrl-Alt-NumLock?-NumLock?, the system reboots without collecting a dump.
+I set the system up to collect a trapdump, but when I press Ctrl-Alt-NumLock-NumLock, the system reboots without collecting a dump.
 This is a system that has 2 GB of memory, but eCS recognizes only 512 MB.
 I cannot collect a trapdump at this time.

-comment:8 Changed 10 years ago by David Azarewicz
+comment:8 by David Azarewicz, 10 years ago

 Ok, apparently there is a known problem with the trace facility when you set it up in CONFIG.SYS.
 So, remove the trace lines from your CONFIG.SYS and boot the system.
 Then after the network has stopped working: